A shopping mall on the Bangkok riverside

 Most tourists or even expats don’t understand why Thai people love their malls so much.
 Malls are bright and colourful places to meet your friends, eat together in a fun place and eventually, shop a little.
-Since online shopping is so trendy in Thailand, malls have enormously changed their focus to food and entertainment rather than just shopping.
-The amount of restaurants and the choice of good in IconSiamn is staggering.
+Since online shopping is so trendy in Thailand, malls have changed their focus to food and entertainment rather than just shopping.
+The number of restaurants and the choice of goods in IconSiam are staggering.

-The location on the Chao Phraya riverside, make ICONSIAM pretty unique, and not accidentally, very Instagram friendly.
+The location on the Chao Phraya riverside makes ICONSIAM pretty unique and, not accidentally, very Instagram-friendly.
 The little boat ride to cross the river from Saphan Taksin BTS Station add a nice touch.
 As the direct BTS is not yet ready at the time we write, you will probably use that free shuttle boat.

-If you enter the front door by the riverside, you might be a little confused about the layout of the mall.
+You might be a little confused about the mall’s layout if you enter the front door by the riverside.
 The riverside doors give access to the luxury floors, and since it’s not for all budgets, it looks relatively empty and quiet.
-Don’t stop here and walk to the back of the mall where all the ‘normal’ stuff is.
+Don’t stop here and walk to the back of the mall, where all the ‘normal’ stuff is.

 The lower floor

 The lower floor is the most popular and the busiest, designed like an old Thai village and floating market.
-It’s quite charming and great photo playground.
+It’s quite charming and a great photo playground.
 Try some local food; it’s excellent, fun and affordable too.
 It’s big, so expect to spend some time there.
-It also connects to an attractive food gallery with a lot of Japanese sweets.
-Takashimaya runs the department store, so it does have a lot of Japanese products on sale as well as many Japanese restaurants.
-Thankfully, many of them are Japanese, not the usual franchises found in every single mall of Bangkok (Fuji, Zen etc.)
+It also connects to an attractive food gallery with many Japanese sweets.
+Takashimaya runs the department store, so it does have a lot of Japanese products on sale, as well as many Japanese restaurants.
+Thankfully, many of them are Japanese, not the usual franchises found in every single mall in Bangkok (Fuji, Zen etc.)

 The floors above are all about food, immense terraces and panoramic restaurants and bars overlooking the river, probably the most attractive part of the mall.
-Just keep in mind that the balconies are very hot during the day, and the sun sets on the other side, so don’t expect to get a sunset photo.
+Remember that the balconies are very hot during the day, and the sun sets on the other side, so don’t expect to get a sunset photo.
 However, the view at the blue hour is superb, especially with the heritage buildings on the other bank.

 Siam Takashimaya is a luxury department store from Japan occupying seven floors in the back of the building.
 Here you will find tins of real Japanese products and restaurants for all budgets.
 For us, Takashimaya may be the most valuable addition because this famous brand adds a lot of unique products.
 Without it, it probably would just be the same shops and restaurants as in other malls in Thailand.